DiscoveryGroup/bmgraph-java/bmgraph.md

 be taken.
 When in doubt, it is recommended to ungroup all groups before processing.

-It is not recommended that new tools support this type of grouping.
-In the future BMVis should support groups defined by edges, e.g. `Group_g:1 Member_m:1 has_member`, which would allow easy and compatible group construction and destruction for visualization.

 ### Canvas Size

     # _canvas top_left_x,top_left_y,bottom_right_x,bottom_right_y